peterthorsteinson/javascript_demos/README.md

 # javascript_demos
-Collection of short javascript code demos
+This is a collection of short javascript code demos.